Brezovica pri Ljubljani

 Brezovica pri Ljubljani ([ˈbɾéːzɔʋitsa pɾi ljuˈbljàːni]; Bresowitz) is a settlement in the Municipality of Brezovica in central Slovenia.
 It is the administrative center of the municipality.
 The municipality is part of the traditional region of Inner Carniola and is now included in the Central Slovenia Statistical Region.

 Geography

 Brezovica pri Ljubljani includes the hamlets of Bičevje along the road to Podpeč, Komarija along the former railroad to Vrhnika, Postaja along the road to the railroad station, Mala Vas (Mala vas) along the old main road, and Radna in the valley of Radna Creek.
-The southern part of the settlement includes the Curnovec drainage canal, an early attempt to drain part of the local marshland.
+The southern part of the settlement includes the Curnovec drainage canal, which was an early attempt to drain part of the local marshland.
 The canal was dug between 1762 and 1769 and is named after the tobacco magnate Franz Zorn von Mildenheim (1731–1790), who directed the work.

 Name

 The name of the settlement was changed from Brezovica to Brezovica pri Ljubljani in 1953.
 In the past the German name was Bresowitz.